aiakos/aiakos/README.md

 ## Client libraries
 Any standards-compliant OpenID Connect library may be used.

-We also provide our own library for Django projects:
+We also provide our own client libraries:
+* [openid-connect](https://gitlab.com/aiakos/python-openid-connect) (Python 2.7/3.x) - Low-level Python OIDC Client library + wrappers for legacy protocols
 * [django_auth_oidc](django_auth_oidc) (Python 2.7/3.x) - Django authentication module for authentication using only a single OpenID Provider

 ## Deployment